How Can They be Avoided?

 What's the first word that pops into your head when someone says Personal Watercraft (PWC)?
 Fun?
 Fast?
 Loud?
 How about crunch?
 According to the Coast Guard, PWCs have a higher rate of collisions than any other type of boat and there are several reasons why.
 The same person who wouldn't dream of lending a motorcycle to someone who has never ridden one will toss the keys of a fire-breathing PWC to a neophyte without a second thought.
 And because of its small size, many people consider a PWC more of a dinghy than a real boat, but the fact is that a PWC is a vessel as defined by the USCG and subject to all the same rules and regulations as a 40-foot power cruiser.
 It could be that, due to it's quirky handling characteristics, a PWC might require more experience.

-In this issue, Seaworthy looks at PWC collision claims to find out why there are so many accidents and how to make riding PWCs safer.
+In this article, Seaworthy looks at PWC collision claims to find out why there are so many accidents and how to make riding PWCs safer.

 The first thing that stood out among the claim files was that a large percentage of PWC accidents involved inexperienced riders.
 (USCG statistics bear this out as well — most accidents involve operators in the 11-20 year-old age group.)
 According to the claim files, owners were involved in only 18% of the accidents.
 The owner's siblings (29%) or friends (53%) account for far more accidents.
 Some PWC models have a special key for new riders that limits the power output of the engine — a good idea, since according to a National Transportation Safety Board report roughly 84% of PWC accidents involved operators who had no boating safety education or instruction.
 In fact, 73% had been riding less than an hour when their accident occurred.
 Forty-eight percent of those injured had never operated a personal watercraft or had done so only once.